kdh6429/youtube-meta-parser/README.md

 # youtube-meta-parser
 A module to extract meta information from YouTube page.
-This is not required any google api and extract the data from youtube view page.
+This is not required any google api but extract the data from youtube view page.

 ## Install
 ```